jfdev001/2022-tgis/README.md

 10. In the upper left corner, click the _Files_ tab.
 11. Click on `tutorial.ipynb` in the web app.
 12. Go through the notebook and enjoy!

+# Using a Local Jupyter Installation

+If you have `jupyter` installed, simply change to the directory containing this `tutorial.ipynb` and call `jupyter notebook`.